antoinevastel/picasso-like-canvas-fingerprinting/README.md

-# picasso-like-canvas-fingerprinting
+# Picasso like canvas fingerprinting
-Implementation of canvas fingerprinting based on the Picasso paper
+Implementation of a canvas fingerprinting algorithm based on the Picasso paper.
+Online demo coming soon.